 An immersive, intensive 3-day course providing hands-on training in the most powerful and popular Agile Engineering Practices (aka Scrum Developer Practices, Extreme Programming practices), and the synergy gained by combining them.

 Practices include Test-Driven Development, Refactoring, Continuous Integration, Collective Code Ownership, Pair Programming, Acceptance-Test Driven Development, time-boxed experimental “spikes,” Energized Work, and Emergent Design and Architecture.

 Those who successfully complete this course may become a Scrum Alliance Certified Scrum Developer®.

-- A variety of individual practices (see table next page), and how they support each other.
+- A variety of individual practices, and how they support each other.
 Includes Continuous Integration, Test-Driven Development, Pair Programming, and many others.

 - A clear understanding of why our industry needs professional development & engineering practices.

 - A clear understanding of why these particular practices are well-suited for Agile frameworks such as Scrum & Kanban.

 - Techniques for teams and individuals to realistically stick to these practices in a disciplined way.

 Software developers, lead programmers, and architects.
 Participants will split into teams of 4-6 people who can read and understand the programming language selected by that team.
 Each participant will be working closely with others to craft real code.

 Length: 3 days on-site or off-site